-- 15.1.
-In accordance with Section 6 of the Accounts and Audit (England) Regulations 2011, the Head of Assurance and the SIAS Board will make arrangements for the conduct by a suitably knowledgeable, qualified and competent individual or organisation of an independent review of the effectiveness of internal audit.
-The review is designed to ensure that the opinion given in the Annual Report of the Head of Assurance may be relied upon as a key source of evidence in the Annual Governance Statement. - 15.2.
+15.1.
+In accordance with the PSIAS the Head of Assurance and the SIAS Board will make arrangements for the conduct by a suitably knowledgeable, qualified and competent individual or organisation of an independent review of the effectiveness of internal audit.

+- 15.2.
 The Head of Assurance will ensure that continuous efforts are made to improve the efficiency, effectiveness, and quality of SIAS.
 This will be carried out formally through the Quality Assurance and Improvement Programme, client feedback, appraisals, and shared learning with the external audit partner, and informally through coaching, supervision, and documented review. - 15.3.
 The work will be conducted on the basis of one review of SIAS providing assurance for all SIAS partner members.
 The results of the review will be included in the Annual Report.